Cleo Laine

 It eventually hosted over 350 concerts per year.
 In 1972, Laine went international with a successful first tour of Australia, where she released six top-100 albums throughout the 1970s.
 After several nominations, this led to her first Grammy award in recognition of the live recording of her 1983 Carnegie concert.
 She has continued to tour periodically, including in Australia in 2005.
 Her husband died in February 2010, hours before a planned concert.
 Laine continued to perform and give interviews in the months following his death.

-In March 2010, Laine and Dankworth's final musical collaboration was released on CD and for download – Jazz Matters.
+In March 2010, Laine and Dankworth's final musical collaboration, Jazz Matters, was released on CD and for download.
 She appeared as a headline act at the Music in the Garden festival at Wavendon in June and July 2010.
-She is well-known for her interpretative style, almost-four-octave range, and vocal adaptability.
-As well as hitting deep, soulful notes, Laine's scatting and top notes have become her signature.
+She is well-known for her interpretative style, almost four-octave range, and vocal adaptability.
+In addition to hitting deep, soulful notes, Laine's scatting and top notes have become her signature.